MicroStrategy/embedding-sdk-docs/docs/add-functionality/embed-vis.md

 ---
 title: Embed a single visualization
-description: You can use the Embedding SDK to embed a dossier with a single visualization maximized.
+description: You can use the Embedding SDK to embed a dashboard with a single visualization maximized.
 This gives the appearance of embedding a single visualization onto a page.
 ---

-You can use the Embedding SDK to embed a dossier with a single visualization maximized.
+You can use the Embedding SDK to embed a dashboard with a single visualization maximized.
 This gives the appearance of embedding a single visualization onto a page.

 This functionality allows you to:

-- Target between a maximized view of a single visualization or a normal view of the entire dossier.
+- Target between a maximized view of a single visualization or a normal view of the entire dashboard.
 - Add event handling so the parent portal is aware of the maximizing action performed by the user.
-- Select a single visualization to appear by default when the dossier opens.
+- Select a single visualization to appear by default when the dashboard opens.
-- Hide the maximize button so viewers cannot view the entire dossier.
+- Hide the maximize button so viewers cannot view the entire dashboard.
-- Choose any visualization on the dossier to appear by default, even if it's not on the current page.
+- Choose any visualization on the dashboard to appear by default, even if it's not on the current page.

 Check out the video below to see how it's done!